How to Enjoy Stone Town, Zanzibar

 Jaws Corner

-In Stone Town I like to start the morning off early with a cup of soothing ginger coffee at Jaws Corner.
-In my books, coffee and conversation just doesn’t get much better.
+In Stone Town, I like to start the morning off early with a cup of soothing ginger coffee at Jaws Corner.
+In my book, coffee and conversation don't get much better.

 Darajani Market